Khandaker-Atik/TNT_Atik/Readme.md

 ## API Usage Examples

-In this repository you can see log.txt which is automatically saved from my terminal where you can see the output of python api_test.py.
 You must run app.py first in a terminal first then create another terminal and run python api_test.py for the TESTING.

 ### Single Prediction